d-vogel/qmk_firmware/keyboards/simpleDial/readme.md

 - `SW` : push switch, unpopulated pull-up footprint.

 The wiring of those is well documented.
 However, they do not integrate well in QMK without implementing custom matrix scanning code.
-However, using the `GND` pin as column, `CLK`, `DT`, and `SW` as rows, removing the pull-up resistors allows using the regular matrix scanning code.
+Using the `GND` pin as column, `CLK`, `DT`, and `SW` as rows, removing the pull-up resistors allows using the regular matrix scanning code.
 In this configuration:
 - `DT`: associated to a layer switch keyboard.
 - `CLK`: sends `KC_VOLD` or `KC_VOLU` depending on the active layer.